About Magdalen Court School

 This role requires the ability to fulfil all spoken aspects of the role with confidence and fluency in English.

-Please complete the teacher’s application form which accompanies this advert and can also be found on our school website Vacancies » Magdalen Court School.
+Please complete the teacher’s application form which accompanies this advert and can also be found on our school website www.magdalencourt.org

-When completing the application form, applicants are advised that submitting an incorrect or insufficiently completed application form will result in non-selection for interview.
-Particular attention should be made to supplying a full career history since secondary education and referees meeting the required criteria.
+When completing application forms, applicants are advised that submitting an incorrect or insufficiently completed application form will result in non-selection for an interview.
+Particular attention should be made to supplying a full career history since secondary education and referees meeting the required criteria

 Please note: CVs will not be considered.

-We reserve the right to conclude the application period before the closing date.
+We reserve the right to conclude the application period and interview the candidates before the closing date.